chris-casper/chris-casper.github.io/_posts/2025-08-12-Recycling-Old-Crypto-Miners.md

 ### Shucking

-Remove the USB board if you don’t need it; the Bluetooth adapter has short range and no external antenna support.
+Remove the USB board if you don’t need it.
+The Bluetooth adapter has short range and no external antenna support, I believe it was only meant for initial setup.
 Keep WiFi and connect to the single USB port.
 Keep an eye on bulkhead thickness for board clearance.
 Mounting posts are all M3 pan head screws, buy M3 washers for grounding.
 Then attach the WeHooper Nebra hat to the 40-pin header or other meshtastic radio.
 The eMMC module is a small 'key' with gold dot near the Pi board; remove it and flash with [Raspberry Pi Imager](https://www.raspberrypi.com/software/).
 Adapter compatibility varies greatly; SanDisk SD card adapters don't work, uGreen USB MicroSD adapter off Amazon work reliably.

 Reinstall the module, power up, and SSH in.
 To install Meshtastic: